How to Choose the Best Soccer Cleats for You

 Synthetic Soccer Cleats:

 Quality synthetic materials will generally fall into two categories: synthetic leathers and lightweight synthetics.
-Click to check out some specific examples of the latest technology from Nike and Adidas below.

 Modern synthetic leathers are designed to mimic the softness of leather but at a lighter weight with good water resistance.
 Lightweight synthetics are designed as super light shoes sometimes only weighing 6-7 oz for that barefoot feel.